The Dixie Hummingbirds (FRC208)

 The Birds recorded twelve sides for Decca in 1939, represented here by three classic spirituals, “Leaning On the Lord,” Wilson Baker in the lead, “Lord If I Go,” with alternating leads and the growling bass of Jimmy Bryant, and “What a Time,” James Davis “calling,” the group “responding” in a rhythmically urgent hum, the overall feel foreshadowing the sound that would become associated with doo-wop and soul almost two decades later.

 Though the Decca sides were moderately successful, the Birds would not record again until 1944, and then with a reconstituted line-up – Davis, Tucker, Thompson, and Bobo – and on a fledgling regional label that had nowhere near the reach of the prestigious Decca operation.
 That label was Regis based in Newark, New Jersey, later to become Manor.
 The Birds released one record on their own and another with Sister Ernestine Washington, a leading gospel diva of the day.
-The records did well regionally, but failed to improve the Birds’ dixie_hummingbirds_3position in the burgeoning national market for gospel.
+The records did well regionally, but failed to improve the Birds’ position in the burgeoning national market for gospel.
 The group was shopping for a label with the kind of reputation and distribution that could move them up just a little bit higher.

 They signed on to Bess Berman’s Apollo label, an independent with national distribution and an established track record of hits in r&b, jazz, and gospel, in 1946, the same year that gospel’s soon-to-be leading light, Mahalia Jackson, also signed to the label.
 They would indeed be on their way as over the next three years they released eighteen sides on Apollo, seven of those a cappella masterpieces collected here.